Numbers are essential for everyday communication, no matter your lifestyle.

 Few things can be more frustrating than wanting to buy something when you don’t know its price.
 Knowing Spanish numbers and their pronunciation will help you ask for prices and even negotiate.

 Bargaining is a big feature of informal shopping in most of Latin America.
 It’s common for merchants to quote a higher price, fully expecting the buyer to negotiate it down.
 If you know the numbers, you might be able to get better deals!

-It’s easy to misunderstand times and dates if you don’t know the numbers in Spanish.
-Whether on a romantic date or a business meeting, you want to ensure that language is not a barrier to you showing up on time.
+It’s easy to misunderstand time and dates if you don’t know the numbers in Spanish.
+Whether on a romantic date with your love interest who speaks Spanish, or a business meeting, you want to ensure that language is not a barrier to you showing up on time.

 Taking down phone numbers is an important part of everyday life, especially when you’ve just moved to a new place.
 You’ll need phone numbers to make appointments, restaurant reservations, housing arrangements, and keep in touch with your new friends!

 Can you imagine meeting new friends (or even a potential date!) and missing out on a friendship because you took down the wrong number?
-Don’t let this happen to you - spend a few hours learning the numbers in Spanish!
+Don’t let this happen to you.

 Okay, now that you know why you should learn Spanish numbers, it’s time to get started.
-In the sections below, we’ll provide the Spanish numbers in writing and their correct pronunciation.
+In the sections below, we’ll provide the Spanish numbers in words, plus their correct pronunciation.